-We currently grant performance shares and stock rights awards rather than stock options as part of our compensation package.
-For our named executive officers, these awards are tied to specific performance criteria established for both the current year and future three year periods based upon the attainment of objectives that are integral to Regency's strategic plan.
-Since we grant fewer shares with these types of awards than we would have granted in the form of options, stock grants also reduce dilution to approximately one-third of the rate we would experience in granting options.
+We currently do not use stock options as part of our compensation package.
+Our stock-based awards are full-value shares that vest based on goal-achievement and/or continued service.
+Since we grant fewer shares with these types of awards than we would have granted in the form of options, stock grants help us manage dilution that we would otherwise experience in granting options.

 Some employees hold outstanding stock option grants awarded in prior years that expire as late as 2015.
 All stock options were granted with an exercise price equal to the stock's fair market value at the date of grant.
-All stock options granted have ten-year lives, contain vesting terms of one to five years from the date of grant.
+All stock options granted have ten-year lives and contain vesting terms of one to five years from the date of grant.
 Some have dividend equivalent rights.
-The options that expire in 2015 were granted in 2005 as part of a reload exchange program in which almost all reload rights that were part of existing options were exchanged for new options without reload rights or for stock rights awards.